-Join Paul Trani for an in-depth discussion in this video Adding social media, part of Creating a Small-Business Website with Adobe Muse.
+Join Paul Trani for an in-depth discussion in this video Adding social media, part of Creating a Small-Business Website in Muse.

 - Social media can't be overlooked when it comes to building a business online.
 Sure you can create a great website, but you not only want social media to be used to link to it, but also have the site link out to those different social media resources.
 And in this case, I want every single page to link to a different social media channel.
 So I'm going to select this Master page right down here, double-clicking on it.
 Because right down here in the footer that's where I want to add some social media icons and functionality.